syncfusion-content/javascript-docs/js/api/ejPivotTreeMap.md

 ### generateJSON()
 {:#methods:generatejson}

-Renders the control with the pivot engine obtained from OLAP base source.
+Renders the control with the pivot engine obtained from olap cube.

 **Example:**